 During your stay in the hospital or surgery center, the staff will look after you and help you prepare to go home.
 During this time:

-Incisions may leak a small amount of pinkish fluid for the first day or two.
+- Incisions may leak a small amount of pinkish fluid for the first day or 2.

 - Spotting from the vagina may occur.
 If so, ask the nurse for a sanitary pad.

 - You will be shown how to clear your lungs to prevent infections.

 - The catheter may be left in place for a short time after surgery.
 You'll be checked to make sure you can urinate without the catheter before you go home.